jayendranarumugam/AzureDevStories/README.md

 ### AzureFunction

-Azure Function Integrated with Cosmos Change feed and provide live Updates in the static Web Page with the help of Signal R
+Azure Function Integrated with Cosmos Change feed and provide live Updates in the static Web Page with the help of Signal R.

 ![](./Images/AzFunction.JPG)

-Static WebPage with Live CosmosDB Feed for *None* intent which is used to retrain the *LUIS*
+Static WebPage with Live CosmosDB Feed for *None* intent which helps the developers to take necessary action like *re-train the LUIS model with additional utterances* or *create new intents/entites*

 ![](./Images/AzFunction_CosmosLiveFeed.JPG)